longwatermelon/raycast/README.md

 # raycast
 Raycasting in C

-Only supported on linux, maybe mac but I haven't tested, definitely not on windows.
+Supported on linux and mac, not on windows.

 Press esc to release mouse from the window and click to recapture the mouse.